Hodge properties of Airy moments: Finite monodromic exponential mixed Hodge structures

-The upper and lower left extreme terms are zero for $M^\rH=M_0^\rH$ or $M_1^\rH$, the upper, \resp lower, middle terms have weight $\leq w+1$, \resp $\geq w+1$ (Proposition \ref{prop:weightsHdUf}), the upper right extreme term has weights $\leq w$ and the lower right extreme term has weights $\geq w+2$.
+The upper and lower leftmost terms are zero for $M^\rH=M_0^\rH$ or $M_1^\rH$, the upper, \resp lower, middle terms have weight $\leq w+1$, \resp $\geq w+1$ (Proposition \ref{prop:weightsHdUf}), the upper rightmost term has weights $\leq w$ and the lower rightmost term has weights $\geq w+2$.
 In these cases, the assertion of the lemma is thus equivalent to the similar one on $\Afu_t$: